flux-framework/flux-core/doc/man1/flux-jobs.rst

    Returns the job runtime for jobs in RUN state or later, otherwise the job duration (if set) is returned.

+**inactive_reason**
+   If the job is inactive, returns the reason that the job is no longer active.
+Generally speaking, will output "Exit", "Timeout", "Canceled", or signal.
+If available, other contextual information will also be provided such as the exit ``returncode`` or cancellation message.

 CONFIGURATION
 =============